-The most common causes are when the breast pocket is cut too wide at the sides, when implants placed under the muscle get pushed to the sides by the chest muscles (over time), and stretching tissues (over time).
+The most common causes are when the breast pocket is cut too wide at the sides, when breast implants placed under the muscle get pushed to the sides by the chest muscles (over time), and stretching tissues (over time).

-All women with implants will experience some side slippage of their breasts to the sides when they lie down.
-This is totally normally, and happens because your tissues stretch with the weight of the implants.
+All women with breast implants will experience some side slippage of their breasts to the sides when they lie down.
+This is totally normally, and happens because your tissues stretch with the weight of the breast implants.
 No one can predict how much your tissues will stretch.
 If they stretch too much (it's down to the strength of your tissues - which gets less as we age) then your implants will slip to the sides more when you lie down.

-4. Bottoming out
+4. Bottoming out Breast Implant Displacement

 Too far down

 If your implants drop too low they 'bottom out'.
-Bottoming out creates an unnatural look to the breasts and happens most often when the implants are too large for your body.
+Bottoming out creates an unnatural look to the breasts and happens most often when the breast implants are too large for your body.

-A round implant can turn around in your breast all it wants and it will look the same shape.
-BUT an anatomical (aka 'shaped', aka 'teardrop') implant is designed to sit inside your breasts in a certain way to give you a natural breast shape.
+A round breast implant can turn around in your breast all it wants and it will look the same shape.
+BUT an anatomical (aka 'shaped', aka 'teardrop') breast implant is designed to sit inside your breasts in a certain way to give you a natural breast shape.
 So you don't want it turning upside down!

 The risk of rotation with the current generation of shaped, form-stable, highly cohesive silicone gel breast implants is minimal.
-Shaped implants are always textured, which helps your body 'stick' to them and keep them in place.
+Shaped breast implants are always textured, which helps your body 'stick' to them and keep them in place.

-Implants that move away from where they should be is a cosmetic complication.
+Breast implants that move away from where they should be is a cosmetic complication.
 As in, they won’t cause you any harm but you may be unhappy with the look of your breasts if your implants displace.

 There are several factors that can affect the position of implants after surgery.
 They're mainly linked to surgical skill and the size of the implant.
-By picking an experienced Board Certified surgeon and knowing about the types of displacement you'll be in the best place to avoid these cosmetic complications of a BA.
+By picking an experienced Board Certified surgeon and knowing about the types of displacement you'll be in the best place to avoid these cosmetic complications of a breast augmentation.